-If you want to be a successful author, learn how to avoid clichés in writing on popular themes.
-Many of the same themes are explored repeatedly in fiction without being reduced to clichés, and you can do the same by understanding what makes themes strong, what the clichés of your genre are, and how to create complexity within a theme.
+To be an original writer, it’s important to learn how to avoid clichés.
+Many of the same themes are explored often in fiction without being reduced to clichés.
+You can do the same by understanding what the clichés of your genre are, and how to create your own, varied treatment:

 We normally talk about clichés as words, phrases or ideas that are overused.
 However, the very strength of themes is their resilience for being reused and explored over and over.
-A good theme is both universal and profound.
-In a good theme, there should be scope for an enormous amount of exploration across cultures and patterns of thought.
+A good theme is broad enough to allow for countless varied treatments.

-As such, it is unlikely that a clichéd theme has fallen into that state through overuse.
-More likely, the clichéd theme was never a good one to begin with.
+As such, it is unlikely that a clichéd theme is considered to be so because of overuse.
+More often, the clichéd theme was never credible to begin with.

 Therefore, the first step in avoiding a clichéd theme is to start with an understanding of what makes a strong theme.

 “Money can’t buy happiness” is certainly a cliché, but (as F. Scott Fitzgerald shows in The Great Gatsby), it is also a powerful statement of truth.

 Although The Great Gatsby was written nearly 100 years ago, ‘money can’t buy happiness’ is a theme that still gets successfully explored today.

 We are still drawn to stories about people who, like Disney’s Scrooge McDuck, sacrifice everything in the pursuit of material wealth only to end up unhappy.